mezpahlan/jamesedwardtaylorstheguardian/README.md

-# James Edward Taylor's Guardian
+# Old Time Rag

 An Android reader for [The Guardian](https://www.theguardian.com) written using their [Open Platform](http://open-platform.theguardian.com/) API.

 ## Why the name?

 James Edward Taylor founded the Manchester Guardian in 1821.
-You can read about [the history of The Guardian](https://www.theguardian
-.com/gnm-archive/2002/jun/06/1) on their website.
+You can read about [the history of The Guardian](https://www.theguardian.com/gnm-archive/2002/jun/06/1) on their website.
+The name is reference to the old newspaper style of the app.

 ![screenshot_phone_feed](screenshot_phone_feed.png)